 - Colorado residents are encouraged to apply

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable approved training and professional development.
 Members will be supervised and supported by Janelle Ross, Director of Staff and Logistics, as well as by Erin Dreps, eeCorps Program Coordinator.
-The 2021-22 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.
+The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.

 Location and Service Conditions: This position is based at Catamount Institute (740 W. Caramillo St. Colorado Springs, CO.
 80907), and may involve service (indoor and/or outdoor) at other locations in the surrounding areas.

-- A living allowance distributed twice per month for the duration of their service term.
+- A living allowance of $8,250 distributed biweekly over the term dates.
 Taxes are deducted and the living allowance is distributed by direct deposit to the member’s bank account.

 - It is possible to defer student loans while serving as an AmeriCorps member.

 - Mileage reimbursement for travel to required trainings

-- Non-tangible benefits including extensive training, valuable experience, networking, and the opportunity to serve the local community in a crucial area of need.
+- Non-tangible benefits include extensive training, valuable experience, networking, and the opportunity to serve the local community in a crucial area of need.

 The Colorado Alliance for Environmental Education (CAEE) recognizes the value of diversity and inclusiveness to advance environmental education.
 CAEE defines diversity in its broadest sense and welcomes everyone to the field of environmental education and the Alliance, including but not limited to people of all races, ethnicities, genders, gender expressions, sexual orientations, abilities, ages, national origins, socioeconomic status, religious affiliations, languages, and heritages.

 If you are interested in applying to this position, please send your resume and a short cover letter outlining your interest in the program and commitment to national service to Kat Riley, AmeriCorps Program Director, at www.americorps.gov